Career Definition for a Gas Plant Operator

 Power plant operators oversee the production of electricity; they manage the performance and output of the generators.
 Aspiring power plant operators may need to take the Power Plant Maintenance (MASS) and Plant Operator (POSS) aptitude tests prior to employment.
 A minimum of a high school diploma is required, and a college degree is often preferred; new hires undergo a significant amount of training.
 Depending on the job and the assigned responsibilities, licensing and certification requirements may apply.
-The BLS anticipates that jobs for power plant operators will decline by 6% from 2014-2024; it also reports that power plant operators earned median pay of $75,660 in 2015.
+The BLS anticipates that jobs for power plant operators will decrease by 1% from 2016-2026; it also reports that power plant operators earned median pay of $77,180 in 2017.

 Water Treatment Plant and System Operator

 Water treatment plant and system operators manage the operation of systems that prepare pumped in freshwater for delivery to commercial and residential customers.
 They take steps to disinfect and purify water, test samples, measure incoming and outgoing water levels, and make sure that Environmental Protection Agency standards are upheld.
 It's possible to get a job with a high school diploma, but employers sometimes prefer to hire candidates with a relevant certificate or associate's degree.
 Extensive on-the-job training is required, as is state licensing.
-This occupation is expected to expand 6% from 2014-2024, per the BLS.
-The BLS also reports that water treatment plant and system operators earned median pay of $44,790 in 2015.
+This occupation is expected to decline 3% from 2016-2026, per the BLS.
+The BLS also reports that water treatment plant and system operators earned median pay of $46,150 in 2017.